wintwoo/jax-ray/README.md

 ## JAX Ray Tracing

 This is the beginnings of a simple ray tracing implementation using JAX for fun and learning.
-It's also a opportunity to do misguided things on TPU for novelty value, like (eventually) use a TPU for massively parallel path tracing, or use Pallas like a shader language.

-Personally, I'm hoping that applying tools to the wrong problems will reveal alternative perspectives vs learning about things the "right" way.
-I'm not stopping to think if I should, but wondering about whether I could (can). :)
+I'm also interested in applying JAX's hardware acceleration and distributed processing for ray tracing.
+GPUs would be the natural fit here - but I also thought it would be an interesting to see how much I could accelerate using other XPUs (e.g. TPUs).
+This is an exploration, so practicality is not the goal here!

 ### Why Ray Tracing?

 A university course I did many moons ago sparked an interest in ray tracing for me.
-Some of my more clever friends (than I) went on to work in the industry, but I think about ray tracing every now and then.
-This seems like a fun way to do that.
+Some of my cleverer friends (than I) went on to work in the industry, but I think about ray tracing every now and then.

 I'm familiar with the math (thanks uni degree), but haven't "worked it out on paper" in decades.
 Luckily, Gemini (and Claude) have proved amazing at polishing my attempts to vectorize Möller–Trumbore and other algos.